tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-how-to-search-for-data.md

       <td>
         <p>
-          WHERE au_fname LIKE &#8216;_ean' finds all four-letter first names that end with ean (Dean, Sean, and so on).
+          WHERE au_fname LIKE '_ean' finds all four-letter first names that end with ean (Dean, Sean, and so on).
         </p>
       </td>
     </tr>